There are a million different blogging platforms out there, so…how do you choose the right one?

 I found this cool infographic that can give us a quick comparison between the two most popular platforms (in my opinion):

-Because a WordPress blog is self-hosted (meaning a company stores your blog files for you), you will have to pay for this service.
+Because a WordPress blog is self-hosted (meaning a company store your blog files for you), you will have to pay for this service.
 My host charges a little under $6/month right now…which I think is a good deal (let me know if you want their info).

 Blogger is a free platform hosted by Google.
 I would recommend that you go ahead and pay for a domain name (blogname.com instead of blogname.blogspot.com for a free account) which costs about $10/yr (here’s a post about how to buy your own domain name with a blogger site).